Knsgf/Derail_Valley_electric_concept/README.md

 An installed inclinometer gadget shows 1-2° lean forward on a level track.

 There is no horn yet.
 Some details, like sand pipes, bogie centering devices and underframe air ducts, are also missing.

-The "powertrain damage on idling" mechanic is not yet implemented.

 For debugging purposes pantograph wear is tracked separately as a "mechanical powertrain".
 It'll be merged into electrical later.